lukibahr/stars/README.md

 ## TypeScript

-- [fosrl/pangolin](https://github.com/fosrl/pangolin) - Tunneled Mesh Reverse Proxy Server with Identity and Access Control and Dashboard UI
+- [fosrl/pangolin](https://github.com/fosrl/pangolin) - Tunneled Reverse Proxy Server with Identity and Access Control and Dashboard UI
 - [chatmcp/mcpso](https://github.com/chatmcp/mcpso) - directory for Awesome MCP Servers
 - [cline/cline](https://github.com/cline/cline) - Autonomous coding agent right in your IDE, capable of creating/editing files, executing commands, using the browser, and more with your permission every step of the way.
 - [iptv-org/iptv](https://github.com/iptv-org/iptv) - Collection of publicly available IPTV channels from all over the world